 7.1.20.3.2.3 Appropriate usage

-The MLME-DSME-GTSINFO.request primitive is generated by the next higher layer of a Source device and issued to its MLME when the timestamp and the parameters of its DSME are to be requested from the Destination device.
+The MLME-DSME-INFO.request primitive is generated by the next higher layer of a Source device and issued to its MLME when the timestamp and the parameters of its DSME-GTS or the parameters of superframe structure are to be requested.

 7.1.20.3.2.4 Effect on receipt

-On receipt of the MLME-DSME-GTSINFO.request primitive by a device, the MLME of the device generates and sends an DSME information request command (see 7.3.11).
-The DSME information request command is generated with the destination address information in the DstAddress parameter.
+On receipt of the MLME-DSME-INFO.request primitive, the MLME of the device generates and sends an DSME information request command (see 7.3.11).

 If the SecurityLevel parameter is set to a valid value other than 0x00, indicating that security is required for this frame, the MLME shall set the Security Enabled subfield of the Frame Control field to one.
 The MAC sublayer shall perform outgoing processing on the frame based on the DstAddress, SecurityLevel, KeyIdMode, KeySource, and KeyIndex parameters, as described in 7.5.8.2.1.
-If any error occurs during outgoing frame processing, the MLME shall discard the frame and issue the MLME-DSME-GTSINFO.confirm primitive with the error status returned by outgoing frame processing.
+If any error occurs during outgoing frame processing, the MLME shall discard the frame and issue the MLME-DSME-INFO.confirm primitive with the error status returned by outgoing frame processing.

-If the DSME information request command cannot be sent due to a CSMA-CA algorithm failure, the MLME shall issue the MLME-DSME-GTSINFO.confirm primitive with a status of CHANNEL_ACCESS_FAILURE.
+If the DSME information request command cannot be sent due to a CSMA-CA algorithm failure, the MLME shall issue the MLME-DSME-INFO.confirm primitive with a status of CHANNEL_ACCESS_FAILURE.

 If the MLME successfully transmits an DSME information request command, the MLME expects an acknowledgment in return.
-If an acknowledgment is not received, the MLME shall issue the MLME-DSME-GTSINFO.confirm primitive with a status of NO_ACK (see 7.5.6.4).
+If an acknowledgment is not received, the MLME shall issue the MLME-DSME-INFO.confirm primitive with a status of NO_ACK (see 7.5.6.4).
 If an acknowledgment is received, the MLME shall wait for the DSME information reply command.

-If an DSME information reply command is received from the Destination device, the MLME of the source device shall issue the MLME-DSME-GTSINFO.confirm primitive with a status of SUCCESS.
+If an DSME information reply command is received, the MLME of the source device shall issue the MLME-DSME-INFO.confirm primitive with a status of SUCCESS.

-And if an DSME information reply command is not received within macMaxFrameTotalWaitTime CAP symbols in a beacon-enabled PAN, or symbols in a non-beacon-enabled PAN, the MLME of the source device shall issue the MLME-DSME-GTSINFO.confirm primitive with a status of NO_DATA.
+And if an DSME information reply command is not received within macMaxFrameTotalWaitTime CAP symbols in a beacon-enabled PAN, or symbols in a non-beacon-enabled PAN, the MLME of the source device shall issue the MLME-DSME-INFO.confirm primitive with a status of NO_DATA.

-If any parameter in the MLME-DSME-GTSINFO.request primitive is not supported or is out of range, the MLME shall issue the MLME-DSME-GTSINFO.confirm primitive with a status of INVALID_PARAMETER.
+If any parameter in the MLME-DSME-INFO.request primitive is not supported or is out of range, the MLME shall issue the MLME-DSME-INFO.confirm primitive with a status of INVALID_PARAMETER.

-7.1.20.3.3 MLME-DSME-GTSINFO.confirm
+7.1.20.3.3 MLME-DSME-INFO.confirm

 7.1.20.3.3.1 General

-The MLME-DSME-GTSINFO.confirm primitive reports the results of a request for the timestamp and the DSME parameters.
+The MLME-DSME-INFO.confirm primitive reports the results of a request for the timestamp and the DSME-GTS parameters or the superframe structure parameters.

 7.1.20.3.3.2 Semantics

-The semantics of the MLME-DSME-GTSINFO.confirm primitive is as follows:
+The semantics of the MLME-DSME-INFO.confirm primitive is as follows:

-MLME-DSME-GTSINFO.confirm (
+MLME-DSME-INFO.confirm (

+INFO,

 DSME-GTSCharacteristics,

 Timestamp,

+BeaconOrder,

+SuperframeOrder,

+Multi-superframeOrder,

 status